CarGurus Header

 Running costs

-VW Amarok front driving blue
+2026 Volkswagen Amarok front driving

 The CarGurus verdict

 The Volkswagen Amarok’s main selling point over rivals is its well-appointed interior.
-But don’t let that kid you that it’s not still a worthy pickup truck in its own right.
-It offers practicality, performance and ruggedness that allows it to go head-to-head with the likes of the Ford Ranger and Toyota Hilux, and it is also very pleasant to drive by commercial vehicle standards.
+But don’t let that kid you into thinking it’s not still a worthy pickup truck in its own right.
+It offers practicality, performance and ruggedness that allow it to go head-to-head with the likes of the Ford Ranger and Toyota Hilux, and it is also very pleasant to drive by commercial vehicle standards.
 Throw in the five-year servicing and warranty package, and it’s easy to see why potential pickup buyers might be tempted.

 Search for a Volkswagen Amarok on CarGurus